The Hospital of Sir John Hawkins, Knight, in Chatham is a charitable military veterans' almshouse

-Today the almshousesy are a square of Georgian houses dating from the 1790s which replaced the original Tudor buildings from the time of Hawkins.
+The hospital is run by volunteer trustees.
+Today the almshouses are a square of Georgian houses dating from the 1790s which replaced the original Tudor buildings from the time of Hawkins.
 An extension was added in 1824 and further alterations were made at the turn of the 20th century and again in the 1950s.
 In 1982 an appeal was launched which paid for the hospital to be completely renovated and divided into 8 flats which were re-opened in 1984 by HM Queen Elizabeth, the Queen Mother.
 In 1994 the hospital was visited by HM, Queen Elizabeth II to mark its 400th anniversary.

 The flat were extensively modernised. in 2007 and now comprise four ground floor 1-bedroom flats and two spacious first floor 2-bedroom flats surrounding the courtyard, with a further two 1-bedroom flats in the rear extension overlooking the garden.